ivan-kovtun-plv/bootcamp_homework_simple_linux_project/readme.md

 the other arguments are numbers for which operation must be done.

 Supported operations: sum, difference, product and fraction of float.
-Text arguments as "+", "-", "sum", "sub", "mul" and "div" can be used for choose the operation.
+Text arguments as "+", "-", "sum", "sub", "mul" and "div" can be used to choose the operation.
 Difference and fraction are implemeted for only 2 arguments.
 Sum and producntion are implemeted for at least 2 arguments.